 Data collection sites were established on each of the two primary inflow streams: East Fork and Glacier Fork of Eklutna River.
 On each stream, a stream gauge was installed, and water samples were collected.
 Site locations are shown on Figure 3.1.
-These two creeks provide the principal inflow to Eklutna Lake, together draining about 50% of the lake's 111-square-mile watershed (R&M 1982a).
+These two creeks provide the principal inflow to Eklutna Lake, together draining about 50% of the lake's 111-square-mile watershed.
+Elevations within the drainage basins range from 870 to 8000 feet.
 The two creeks intertwine in braided channels on a broad floodplain before entering the lake.
 The streams were gaged and sampled separately, several miles from the lake inlet, as the first suitable sections for streamgaging were upstream of their confluence.
 Very little groundwater flow is expected to augment the stream discharge downstream of the gaging sites.